 OK!
 Tapas are a cultural thing in Spain and stews are a religion in Madrid.
 But wait a minute—if we Spaniards love to eat (very well) and our way of life leads us to living in the street… CORRECT!
-It’s time for street food.
+It’s time for street food in Madrid.

 The phenomenon was born under the influence of the centuries-old urban cuisine of Asia.
 Big capitals like Bangkok, Hong Kong, and Beijing understand it as a way of life.
 However, in recent years the trend has migrated and now sweeps the asphalt of European cities.

 Its philosophy is based on two principles: commitment to quality and freedom of movement.
 Minimal infrastructure, tasty experience.

 Madrid has welcomed street food with open arms.
 There are no longer music festivals, flea markets, or simply meeting friends for a beer without lots of culinary options.

 And in this context, we’ll get to what really interests us.
 Which street food establishments are making it big in Madrid?
 The options are infinite and the cuisines are endless.
 That’s why the opinions of diners like you rule: Thanks, TripAdvisor!